probonopd/mock-arturia-controller/README.md

 lcd_api.py # https://github.com/dhylands/python_lcd
 ```

+# Configuration

+In `boot.py`, you can select which device gets emulated.
+Known to work are:
+* KeyLab Essential 61 emulation in Arturia mode with AnalogLab standalone and in Cubase
+* Minilab3 emulation in DAW mode with MiniDexed

+# Usage

+* Power on to use in Arturia mode (e.g., with AnalogLab standalone)
+* Power on while holding down button 0 ("Category") to use in DAW mode (e.g., with MiniDexed - currently works when is set to Minilab3)
+* Power on while holding down the rotary encoder button to use in Mackie Control Universal (MCU) mode (e.g., with REAPER - does not work properly yet)

 ## Development in VSCode

 Power on the device while button 2 (`<--`) is held down.
 This will cause the USB mass storage device to be mounted where the Python code can be edited.